MicrosoftDocs/windows-itpro-docs/devices/surface-hub/surface-hub-2s-site-planning.md

 ## Managing Surface Hub 2S location

-If you plan to use Surface Hub 2S on a mobile stand, you may wish to explore third party solutions that enable location services.
+If you plan to use Surface Hub 2S on a mobile stand, you may wish to explore third-party solutions that enable location services.
 For example, active RFID systems can provide real-time tracking throughout complex office or industrial spaces.
-For more information, consult your A/V provider or other third-party expertise for guidance.
+For more information, see your A/V provider or other third-party expertise for guidance.